jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-12-10.md

 Minutes:

-*
+* Official Drupal 8 launch party for JHB will be setup by DASA, at Cobblestones in Monte Casino.
+Date will be set when the official launch is announced.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================